-In 2020, PAS operated two continuous monitoring stations, and 16 passive sampling sites.
+In 2021, PAS operated three continuous monitoring stations, and 16 passive sampling sites.
 The Crescent Heights continuous monitoring station has been in operation since 2003.
-The airpointer+PM® moved to a new home near the Medicine Hat Trap Club and began full operation in October 2018.
+The airpointer+PM® moved to a new home in Taber and began full operation in June 2021.
+AEP has loaned PAS an Airpointer that is located in Brooks at the Medicine Hat College Campus.
+It began full operation in June 2021.